ssciwr/mease-hpc-setup/README.md

 --gres=gpu:1
 ```

-Once the job starts you will be logged into the machine, if you didn't add
+Once the job starts you will be logged into the machine - if you didn't add
 the source line to your `~/.bashrc` file you will have to run it again manually.

 ### Batch jobs